-Austin Bishop was elected to his first term on the Palmdale City Council on November 8, 2016 and is serving a four-year term.
+Austin Bishop was elected to the Palmdale City Council on November 8, 2016 and was re-elected on November 3, 2020.
 He served as Mayor Pro Tem from January 2019 through December 2019.

 Bishop began his career working in the film industry and as an IBEW electrical apprentice.
 At age 25, he started his own printing business with the focus on helping businesses and non-profits be successful in their goals of making the Antelope Valley a better place to live, while providing quality, skilled jobs to local residents.